 \section{Discussion}

 Chaotic time series prediction is one of the most popular applications of RC architectures, but the selection and optimization of RC models is an open problem.
 In this work, we explore a TN model introduced by Batselier \cite{batselier2021enforcing,batselier2023khatri} that provides a low-rank approximation of the truncated Volterra series.
 Our goal is to provide a proof-of-concept for the suitability of TN models for time series prediction and, in particular, for learning chaotic systems.
 Our target tasks are a set of 70 standardized chaotic systems with polynomial nonlinearity, which serve as a perfect testbed.
-We benchmark the results of the TN model with an ESN model with a leak rate, having a fair comparison with one of the most extended models for chaotic time series prediction.
-We have shown two short-term memory metrics and one climate metric to provide an indicator of the forecasting capacity of the TN model.
-We obtained a better performance than the explored ESN model for most tasks with at least one order of magnitude smaller training time.
-This, together with only two hyperparameters to optimize, makes the TN model very attractive for large-scale scientific and industrial applications.
+We benchmark the results of the TN model against those of a conventional ESN model to make a fair comparison with one of the most widely used models for predicting chaotic time series.
+We have shown a short-term memory metric and a climate metric to provide an indicator of the forecasting capacity of the TN model.
+We obtained a very similar performance between the TN and ESN models for most tasks with at least one order of magnitude smaller training time for the TN model.
+This, together with only two hyperparameters to optimize, makes the TN model very attractive for applications.

 This work is a first step in the exploration of TN models as state-space systems for learning chaotic systems, and as such, there is plenty of room for further exploration.
 A first step can be generalizing the TN implementation to predict complex spatiotemporal dynamics.
 Due to spatial discretization, the number of input features for these types of problems is usually of the order of hundreds or thousands of features, which, together with the need for a large number of training samples, demands a lot of computational resources for the SVD computation.
 A solution to this problem could be to compute a low-rank approximation of the randomized SVD \cite{batselier2018computing}.
 Another important research direction is an exhaustive comparison with the state-of-the-art models that populate the time series and RC literature, like Volterra and polynomial kernels \cite{gonon2022reservoir,grigoryeva2024infinite} and SINDy \cite{brunton2016discovering,kaptanoglu2023benchmarking}.To understand when each model can stand out, a systematic comparison must be carried out.
 Due to the scaling of their algorithms' time complexity, the number of training points and input features would define the suitability of each method.
 In principle, kernel methods are preferred for problems with many input features but not many data points, while state-space models should operate more efficiently for a few features and long datasets.
 Complex spatiotemporal tasks would be a promising benchmark because they require a large number of training points and input features.